kubevault/kubevault/docs/vaultserver.md

 #### s3

-Contain the informations to use aws s3 as backend storage in vault.
+Contain the information to use aws s3 as backend storage in vault.
 Vault documention about s3 storage can be found [here](https://www.vaultproject.io/docs/configuration/storage/s3.html).
   ```yaml
   backendStorage:
     s3: